 Browse the INDEX for subjects that interest you.
 New material will be added weekly, and existing material is often updated.
 If you would like email notifications whenever new material is posted, become a follower.
-Simply click the “Follow” button in the lower right corner of this page and fill in your email address.
+Simply fill in your email address below and click the “follow” button.
 You won’t miss updates!

 I dedicate this website to Ron Houston, of the Society of Folk Dance Historians,